schemaanalyst-team/ineffective-mutants/README.md

 Relational Database Schemas"*.
 If you would like to learn more about this paper, then please contact one or both of the paper's leader authors, [Phil McMinn](http://mcminn.io/) and [Gregory M.
 Kapfhammer](http://www.cs.allegheny.edu/sites/gkapfham/).
-When possible, the these authors will update this repository with additional details.
+When possible, these authors will update this repository with additional details.
 For now, the remainder of this documentation furnishes an overview of the key scripts.

 ## Details about the Ruby Scripts